 Forminière is one of King Leopold's original main concessions in the Congo.
-He formed the company in 1906 with the help of, among others, two American businessmen, Thomas F. Fortune and Daniel Guggenheim, the last of whom built up a fortune from mining in South America.
+He formed the company in 1906 with the help of, among others, two American businessmen, Thomas F. Fortune and Daniel Guggenheim, the last of whom build up a fortune from mining in South America.
 Today Forminière is part of the vast complex dominated by Société Générale, Tanganyika Concessions and its child, Union Minière du Haut Katanga, which has the Congo's economic life in the palm of its hand, and is now greedily extended to Angola and Mozambique.
-Through its subsidiary, Société Internationale Commerciale et Financière de la Forminière-INTERFOR-it has sister interests with Beceka in a number of agricultural companies working plantations in the Congo on a grand scale.
+Through its subsidiary, Société Internationale Commerciale et Financière de la Forminière - INTERFOR - it has sister interests with Beceka in a number of agricultural companies working plantations in the Congo on a grand scale.

-Other holdings held by Forminière are in mining companies such as Société de Recherches et d'Exploitation des Bauxites du Congo-BAUXICONGO-featured also in Union Minière's lengthy list of more important interests.
-Oil is also included in the Société Générale's empire through Société de Recherches et d'Exploitations des Petroles-SOCOREP.
+Other holdings held by Forminière are in mining companies such as Société de Recherches et d'Exploitation des Bauxites du Congo - BAUXICONGO - featured also in Union Minière's lengthy list of more important interests.
+Oil is also included in the Société Générale's empire through Société de Recherches et d'Exploitations des Petroles - SOCOREP.
 This is among Forminière's investments.

 The Diamond Corporation acts as the rallying centre for the merchandise offered for sale by all the large producers.
 In its role as the central buying organisation for the international procurers of diamonds, it is not surprising that it should have a share in some of the most important producing companies outside the South African group.
 Messrs H. F. Oppenheimer and H. J. Joel of its own directorate are seated on the board of the Angola Diamond Co.
 (Companhia de Diamantes de Angola), another two members of which, Messrs Albert E. Thiele and A. A. Ryan, adorn the Forminière board.
-Mr Thiele has important connections with certain powerful American groups.
+Mr Thiele and important connections with certain powerful American groups.
 He began his career in 1909 with the Guggenheim brothers, one of whom was so helpful to Leopold II.
-Thence he graduated to the chairmanship of the Pacific Tin Consolidated Corporation, and to directorates in the Kennecott Copper Corporation and its subsidiary, Braden Copper Co.
-Oil and nitrates are also Mr
+Thence he graduated to the chairmanship of the Pacific Tin Consolidated Corporation and to directorates in the Kennecott Copper Corporation and its subsidiary, Braden Copper Co.
+Oil and nitrates are also Mr Thiele's business.
+Maracaibo Oil and Barber Oil are numbered among his directorships, as are Chilean Nitrates Sales Corporation, and the chairmanship of the Feldspar Corporation.
+As a director of Angola Diamond and Forminière, he has most certainly not innocently strayed from his basic moorings, anchored in Guggenheim, Kennecott Copper, oil, tin and nitrates, in which the Morgans have their helping hand.
+The Morgan Guaranty Trust is one of the main arteries from which flows finance for the Oppenheimer combines.
+Morgan is also in association with the Banque Belge, the leading banking string in the Société Générale structure, and the biggest bank in Belgium.
+Represented on the Angola Diamond board is another Angola concern, Companhia de Pesquisas Mineiras de Angola.